pierrj/moryzae_virulence/Structure_prediction/README.md

        -max_hsps 1 -outfmt "6 std qlen slen" -out uniprot.ref.against.Mo.blast.out
 ```

+We have one representative sequence from 13387 OGs (one OG, N0.HOG0013128, is discarded as its two members are mostly composed of 'X'), 1256 unassigned genes, 133 phylogenetically misplaced genes, and 8 sequences that are somehow discarded by OrthoFinder.
+14784 sequences' structures should be either downloaded or predicted.
 Based on the BLAST outputs, decide whether we can download the existing structures or need to predict the structures.
 ```
 python choose_representative.py
 ```